 Passkeys

 Passkeys can be synced using external providers, and you can create groups to share passwords and passkeys.
-In managed environments, passkeys support Managed Apple IDs, including syncing via iCloud Keychain, and access controls let people easily restrict how passkeys are shared and synced.
+In managed environments, passkeys support Managed Apple Accounts, including syncing via iCloud Keychain, and access controls let people easily restrict how passkeys are shared and synced.

 What’s new